jayunit100/azure-container-networking/docs/feature/dualstack/Cilium-dualstack.md

 ```

 To keep backwards compatibility the current handler, [`requestIPConfigHandler`](https://github.com/Azure/azure-container-networking/blob/master/cns/restserver/ipam.go#:~:text=func%20(service%20*HTTPRestService)%20requestIPConfigHandler(w%20http.ResponseWriter%2C%20r%20*http.Request)%20%7B) will still accept the slice from [`requestIPConfigHelper`](https://github.com/Azure/azure-container-networking/blob/master/cns/restserver/ipam.go#:~:text=func%20requestIPConfigHelper(service%20*HTTPRestService%2C%20req%20cns.IPConfigRequest)%20(cns.PodIpInfo%2C%20error)%20%7B) but will then have to retrieve the first index of the slice so that it can be used in the old version of the contract, [`IPConfigResponse`](https://github.com/Azure/azure-container-networking/blob/bd299fe7271a7a23b3d0268d8e14ad812181e076/cns/NetworkContainerContract.go#L419).

-### Questions

-When searching for one IP per NC is there some where that we save all of the NC names?
-If we don't know the names ahead of time I will probably need to search through all of the IPs to get all of the NC names at one point and I could save it.